-I’ll bet you are asking yourself why would you want to make your own nesting boxes for ducks.
-Well, let me tell you about my flock of ducks.
+I’ll bet you are asking yourself why you would want to make your own nesting boxes for ducks.

 Thank you for supporting this site with purchases made through links in this post.
-For Starters Here’s My Amazon Link
+For Starters Here’s My Amazon Link.

 Table of Contents

-I’ve read on so many sites how you can have one nest box for anywhere from 4 to 10 chickens.
+I’ve read on so many sites how you can have one nest box for anywhere from 4 to 8 chickens.
 Well, that may be true for chickens, but I raise ducks.
 And ducks are a little different.

 Ducks like to have their own nests.
 At least mine do.
 They tend to be very territorial and do not like to share.
 I’ve seen when a duck gets off the nest to eat, another duck will get on her nest.
 But when the first one comes back….well, it usually results in one duck sitting on top of the other, and that’s on a good day.